smart devices iot security

 Read More:

-Oregon is also moving swiftly with House Bill 2395, which passed its House of Representatives on April 16, and now moves towards its Senate.
-These state laws may seem less important than a federal bill — but they have their place too believes Sivan Rauscher CEO and co-founder of Sam Seamless Network, a cybersecurity tech platform that works in the home to protect devices at the router level.
+Oregon is also moving swiftly with House Bill 2395, which passed its House of Representatives on April 16 and is now moving toward its Senate.
+These state laws may seem less important than a federal bill — but they have their place too believes Sivan Rauscher CEO and co-founder of Sam Seamless Network.
+This cybersecurity tech platform works in the home to protect devices at the router level.

 California and Oregon want manufacturers to assign passwords unique to each new deviceiStock